Frost line (astrophysics)

-In astronomy or planetary science, the frost line, also known as the snow line or ice line, is the particular distance in the solar nebula from the central protostar where it is cold enough for volatile compounds such as water, ammonia, methane, carbon dioxide, and carbon monoxide to condense into solid ice grains.
+In astronomy or planetary science, the frost line, also known as the snow line or ice line, is the minimum distance from the central protostar of a solar nebula where the temperature is low enough for volatile compounds such as water, ammonia, methane, carbon dioxide and carbon monoxide to condense into solid grains, which will allow their accretion into planetesimals.
+Beyond the line, otherwise gaseous compounds (which are much more abundant) can be quite easily condensed to allow formation of gas giants and ice giants; while within it, only heavier compounds can be accreted to form the typically much smaller rocky planets.

-Each volatile substance has its own snow line (e.g. carbon monoxide, nitrogen, and argon), so it is important to always specify which material's snow line is meant.
-A tracer gas may be used for materials that are difficult to detect; for example diazenylium for carbon monoxide.
+The term itself is borrowed from the notion of "frost line" in soil science, which describes the maximum depth from the surface that groundwater can freeze.

-The term is borrowed from the notion of "frost line" in soil science.
+Each volatile substance has its own frost line (e.g., carbon monoxide, nitrogen, and argon), so it is important to always specify which material's frost line is referred to, though omission is common, especially for the water frost line.
+A tracer gas may be used for materials that are otherwise difficult to detect; for example diazenylium for carbon monoxide.

 Location

 Different volatile compounds have different condensation temperatures at different partial pressures (thus different densities) in the protostar nebula, so their respective frost lines will differ.
-The actual temperature and distance for the snow line of water ice depend on the physical model used to calculate it and on the theoretical solar nebula model:
+The actual temperature and distance for the frost line of water ice depend on the physical model used to calculate it and on the theoretical solar nebula model: